 Institute for Neutron Therapy at Fermilab, Batavia, IL

 During the mid-1970s Chicago-area several radiation oncologists began efforts to build the Neutron Therapy Facility (NTF) at Fermilab.
 Measurements of neutron beam characteristics and dose distributions were completed in 1976 and patient treatments were begun September 7, 1976.
 The National Cancer Institute funded the operation of the facility from June 30, 1975, until October 1, 1985.
 The linac accelerator that supplies the neutron beam is about 200 feet long and is the same one that is used for the 6800-acre government owned Fermi National Accelerator Laboratory physics lab.
-Patients are seated in a adjustable chair that maintains the patient in a very static position and the chair can be rotated to provide multiple entry points.
+This facility is no longer being used for medical purposes and is not treating patients.

 Features and Benefits of Neutrons for Treating ACC

 Neutron beam radiation therapy has some unique characteristics that are complex which involve an understanding of physics and the interactions of radio waves with cellular biology.
 These principles can be difficult to understand for a layperson, but they have been documented and explained in many medical studies.

 1. High-LET Radiation is More Powerful Than Standard Photon Radiation